strowger/hm/README.md

 rtl433-process.pl
 Called by the above script to parse rtl433 logs and generate condensed logfiles locally which are suitable for long-term storage, and update rrds.
 Can also be used to simply print information about rtl433 logs for manual inspection.

-leaf.pl
-Queries the Nissan Carwings (aka NissanConnect) API to gather data from a Nissan Leaf electric vehicle using the leaf.py script (below) from pycarwings2, and logs to logfiles and RRDs.

 Nissan Leaf stuff
 -----------------